Al Barlick: Early life

 Barlick was born in Springfield, Illinois.
 His father, an Austrian immigrant, worked for 50 years at a Peabody coal mine.
 Barlick dropped out of high school after two years to support his family.
 He joined the Civilian Conservation Corps, and spent six months in Washington and six months in Wisconsin.
 When Barlick's brother died, he returned to the coal mine to assist his father.

 Barlick said that he did not play much baseball as a youngster, but that he often watched the game.
 During a coal mine strike, a 19-year-old Barlick was offered $1 ($) to umpire his first game.
-He played outfield in semipro baseball, but he was described as "mediocre."
-In August 1936, the Class-D Northeast Arkansas League was in need of a replacement umpire, and hired Barlick for the last 4 weeks of the season.
+He played outfield in semi-pro baseball, but he was described as "mediocre."
+In August 1936, the Class-D Northeast Arkansas League, in need of a replacement umpire, hired Barlick for the last four weeks of the season.
 In 1937, Barlick was hired by the Class-B Piedmont League, moved to the Eastern League in 1939, and was promoted to the International League later that season.